niyambhat/knowledgehub/docs/reactprojects/TechSpecs.md

 sidebar_position: 2
 ---

-## Tech Specs
+# Technology Specifications

+Platform and Technologies Used for Web Application Development:
+- Front-end:
+  - Design Tool: Figma
+  - Programming Languages: HTML, CSS, JavaScript
+  - Framework: React.js
+- Back-end:
+  - Programming Language: Python
+  - Framework: Django
+- Hosting:
+  - Platform: Vercel

+**2. What other specifications are being added to improve the web application?**
 Several important considerations and best practices have been applied throughout the development of this project.
 These include:

-1. **Semantic HTML**: HTML that uses semantic markup to provide meaning and context to the content on the page, improving accessibility and SEO.
+> **Semantic HTML**: HTML that uses semantic markup to provide meaning and context to the content on the page, improving accessibility and SEO.
 Example:
 ```HTML
 <div>